 Figure 2 demonstrates that the majority of effect sizes were equally distributed around the mean, indicating the absence of publication bias.
 Studies with larger sample sizes appear towards the upper portion of the funnel and are relatively evenly distributed about the mean, with the graph indicating that medium and larger scale studies with medium effect sizes were well represented.
 Additionally, to address the ‘file-drawer problem” that is characteristic of meta-analysis, Rosenthal’s (1979), Fail-Safe N test was conducted (using CMA software).
 The test showed N = 1,600,000, z = 11.25464, p < 0.00000).
 This statistic indicated that 1,600,000 studies would need to be added to the analysis to yield a statistically non-significant result that is a large Fail-safe.

 Table 3 delineates the characteristics of the moderator variables of the primary studies.

-Moderator analysis: Means and Q-statistics for group contrasts
+Table 4 shows the Moderator analysis: Means and Q-statistics for group contrasts of the study.

 The context of L2 vocabulary instruction